 And lastly, broccoli.
 We can’t have dinner without a green vegetable!
 Even kids love roasted broccoli, so this is the perfect way to round out a healthy sheet pan pork chop dinner.

-This is the holy trifecta of a good dinner: protein, carbs, vegetables.
-You may wonder what about fat, but that’s taken care of both in the fatty pork chops, and in the oil used to roast the vegetables.
+This is the holy trifecta of a good dinner: protein, carbs, and vegetables.
+You may wonder what about fat, but that’s taken care of both in the fatty pork chops and in the oil used to roast the vegetables.

 Pork chop seasoning blend

 I’m no fan of bland food, and I’m guessing you aren’t either.
-To that end, these pork chops are seasoning with homemade blend of herbs and spices including paprika, oregano, rosemary, and onion powder.
+To that end, these pork chops are seasoned with a homemade blend of herbs and spices, including paprika, oregano, rosemary, and onion powder.

-Herbs and spices make all the difference between a ho-hum dinner, and one your family will want put on repeat.
+Herbs and spices make all the difference between a ho-hum dinner and one your family will want to put on repeat.

 Ingredients Substitutions for Sheet Pan Pork Chops